 However, I would warn that these same bars can be a hazard, such as by trapping you in your home during a fire.

-If you do install bars over your windows, make sure they have an emergency release latch.
+If you install bars over your windows, ensure they have an emergency release latch.

-You don’t want to end up being killed because you can’t escape your home!
+You don’t want to be killed because you can’t escape your home!

 How To Secure Doors